Rachelmarty20/larvae_identification/README.md

 # Brood Classification

+## Introduction

-A project to localize the ant brood of an image.
-Classifiers for two species: Leptothorax and C.Fellah are presented here.
+A tool to localize the ant brood of an image.
+Classifiers for two species (Leptothorax and C.Fellah) are included.

 ## Getting Started